+- P5CD080V0B

+- P5CN080V0B

+- P5CC080V0B

+- P5CC073V0B

-- The hardware part consists of the NXP P5CC037V0A Secure Smart Card Controller with IC Dedicated Software stored in the Test-ROM that is not accessible in the System Mode or the User Mode after Phase 3.
-The hardware part of the TOE includes dedicated guidance documentation. - The software part consists of the IC Dedicated Support Software "Secured Crypto Library on the P5CC037V0A" which consists of a software library and associated documentation.
-The Secured Crypto Library on the P5CC037V0A is an additional part that provides cryptographic functions that can be operated on the hardware platform as described in this Security Target.
+- The software part consists of the IC Dedicated Support Software "Crypto Library V2.2 on P5CD080V0B / P5CN080V0B / P5CC080V0B / P5CC073V0B" which consists of a software library and associated documentation.
+The Crypto Library on SmartMX is an additional part that provides cryptographic functions that can be operated on the hardware platform as described in this Security Target.